- airtextured yarn

 - textured yarn

 This term refers to mainly three different types: HE textured yarn, Set textured yarn or airtextured yarn.
-Rarely, the term "textured yarn" also refers to BCF textured yarn.
+Rarely, the term "textured yarn" also refers to BCF textured yarn, kDk and more.
 More information on texturing in general can be found here.

 Tops are preoriented fibers that are intended to be used for either cotton type or wool type spinning.
 Tops are the preliminary stage of slivers.